Last Updated on September 5, 2021 by Max

 Nitrate reduction.
 Some species of bacteria in the gut can reduce nitrates to nitrites via nitrate reductase.
 The subsequent interaction of nitrites with organic substances results in the production of NOCs-carcinogens, mentioned earlier.
 Red and processed meat, rich in protein and other nitrogenous residues, may support increased production of NOCs by gut bacteria.
 The more you eat meat, the more nitrogenous residues get into your colon.
 Nitrosamines, nitrosamides, and nitrosoguanidine are classes of NOCs found in feces.
 NOCs can form DNA adducts- segments of DNA bound to a cancer-causing chemical, which induce mutations.

 So, it is evident that the technological revolution and science development that has been taking place for the last 100 years, discovered new, unseen before, opportunities in agriculture.
-However, an introduction of any “innovations” in agriculture intruding the natural course of events have two sides of a coin.
-The explosion of heart diseases, various types of cancer and lots of other disorders of humans and animals are only visible outcomes of this process.
-And what is interesting, our lifestyle has been changed; accordingly, we got more sedentary, obese, anxious and stressed.
+However, an introduction of any “innovations” in agriculture intruding on the natural course of events has two sides of a coin.
+The explosion of heart diseases, various types of cancer, and lots of other disorders of humans and animals are the only visible outcomes of this process.
+And what is interesting, our lifestyle has been changed too; accordingly, we got more sedentary, obese, anxious, and stressed.
 Now that awareness has come, it is up to us, to abandon meat and other products that we have eaten for ages for the sake of a new lifestyle, or to feed our body the best food it needs and change our lifestyle to get the most from it.

 - Rashmi S. et al., High Concentrations of the Carcinogen 2-Amino-1-methyl-6-phenylimidazo-[4,5-b]pyridine (PhIP)